Alabama Alcohol and Drug Use Statistics

 Executive rehab programs are specifically designed for high-level professionals.
 These programs provide a high level of discretion for individuals working through recovery who may fear career or reputational damage as a result of enrolling in rehab.

-Executive programs are often residential in nature and offer luxury amenities and access to computers, internet, and private conference rooms for work-related activities.
-Some programs even provide high-level support while patients engage in work-related travel.
+Executive programs are residential and offer luxury amenities and access to computers, internet, and private conference rooms for work-related activities.

 Dual Diagnosis Rehab